A mocktail trio

 - Lay a sheet of buttered baking paper on top of a sheet of foil, fold a pleat in the middle and smooth down to sharpen the pleat.

 - Put the double sheet on top of the pudding baking paper-side down, and mould to the top of the basin with your hands.
 If you're using a pan, wrap string under the rim of the basin and tie a handle to make it easier to remove.

 - Trim any excess foil then put in a steamer or on an upturned saucer in a large pan and pour boiling water to halfway up the sides of the bowl.
 Steam for 1.5 hours keeping an eye on the water level.
 To serve, unwrap then carefully turn out onto a serving plate.

-- Pour a glass of your favourite beer to accompany your meal.
+- Pour a glass of your favorite beer to accompany your meal.
 Enjoy!